-- (a) The board is the governing body of the regional recreation authority and the board shall exercise all the powers given the authority in this article. - (b) The board shall meet quarterly, unless a special meeting is called by its chairman.
-At the first meeting of each fiscal year beginning in an odd-numbered year, or as soon thereafter as feasible, the board shall elect a chairman, secretary and treasurer from among its own members. - (c) A majority of the members of the board constitutes a quorum and a quorum shall be present for the board to conduct business. - (d) The board may prescribe, amend and repeal bylaws and rules governing the manner in which the business of the authority is conducted, and rules governing the use of the trail system and the safety of participants. - (e) The board shall review and approve an annual budget.
+3 (b) The board shall meet quarterly, unless a special meeting is called by its chairman.
+At 4 the first meeting of each fiscal year beginning in an odd-numbered year, or as soon thereafter as 5 feasible, the board shall elect a chairman, secretary, and treasurer from among its own members.

+- (c) A majority of the members of the board constitutes a quorum and a quorum shall be present for the board to conduct business. - (d) The board may prescribe, amend, and repeal bylaws and rules governing the manner in which the business of the authority is conducted, and rules governing the use of the trail system and the safety of participants. - (e) The board shall review and approve an annual budget.
 The fiscal year for the authority is July 1 to June 30 the following year. - (f) The board shall appoint a part-time or full-time executive director to act as its chief executive officer, to serve at the will and pleasure of the board.
-The board, acting through its executive director, may employ any other personnel considered necessary and may appoint counsel and legal staff for the authority and retain temporary engineering, financial and other consultants or technicians as may be required for any special study or survey consistent with the provisions of this article.
+The board, acting through its executive director, may employ any other personnel considered necessary and may appoint counsel and legal staff for the authority and retain temporary engineering, financial, and other consultants or technicians as may be required for any special study or survey consistent with the provisions of this article.
 The executive director shall carry out plans to implement the provisions of this article and exercise those powers enumerated in the bylaws.
-The executive director shall prepare an annual budget to be submitted to the board for its review and approval prior to the and proposed revenue and expenditures for the authority for the upcoming fiscal year, including a detailed list of employees by title, salary, cost of projected benefits and total compensation.
+The executive director shall prepare an annual budget to be submitted to the board for its review and approval prior to the commencement of each fiscal year.
+The budget shall contain a detailed account of all planned and proposed revenue and expenditures for the authority for the upcoming fiscal year, including a detailed list of employees by title, salary, cost of projected benefits, and total compensation.
 Before August 15 of each year, the executive director shall provide to the board and the county commission for each participating county a detailed list of actual expenditures and revenue by account and recipient name for the previous fiscal year and a copy of the approved budget for the current fiscal year.

-(g) All costs incidental to the administration of the authority, including office expenses, personal services expense and current expense, shall be paid in accordance with guidelines issued by the board from funds accruing to the authority.

-(h) All expenses incurred in carrying out the provisions of this article shall be payable solely from funds provided under the authority of this article and no liability or obligation may be incurred by the authority under this article beyond the extent to which moneys have been provided under the authority of this article.
+- 28 (g) All costs incidental to the administration of the authority, including office expenses, personal services' expense and current expense, shall be paid in accordance with guidelines 30 issued by the board from funds accruing to the authority. - (h) All expenses incurred in carrying out the provisions of this article shall be payable solely from funds provided under the authority of this article and no liability or obligation may be incurred by the authority under this article beyond the extent to which moneys have been provided under the authority of this article.